jstritch/easy-git-annex/README.md

 }
 ```

-Make the following call to get a list of all tags beginning with the letter `v`:
+Your application can make the following call to get a list of all tags beginning with the letter `v`:

 ```typescript
 const fooTags = await getFooTags(repositoryPath, 'v*');